 The assumption here is that the amount of hydronium ion resulting from the dissociation of water is very small relative to the other sources of hydronium and can be neglected.
-This is a good assumption since the equilibrium constant, K_w , at 25°C for this reaction is equal to 1.0×10^{-14} .
-Therefore, the pH then corresponds to the $[H_3O^+]$ as a result of the dissociation reaction represented by equation (2).
-Furthermore, for every mole of H_3O^+ that forms, one mole of A^- is produced and one mole of HA dissociates.
+This is a good assumption since the equilibrium constant for water, K_w , at 25°C is equal to 1.0×10^{-14} .
+Therefore, the pH corresponds to the $[H_3O^+]$ generated by the dissociation of HA.